 And your kids would list or say what they knew, and you might write it down.
 (Unless you have a budding teacher who likes to be the one to write.)

-Secondly, you would make a list of questions entitled:
+Secondly, you would make a list of questions under the second heading:

 - W (What would you like to know or what do you wonder about the French Revolution?)

-For this second column, your students may have a few questions.
+For this second list or column, your students may have a few questions.
 But here is another chance for you to practice priming their brains by helping them come up with additional questions.

 - How did different people react to this event … how did the peasants react?
 The aristocracy?
 The prison guards?